praw-dev/praw/docs/package_info/contributing.rst

 Contributions to PRAW requires 100% test coverage as reported by `Coveralls
 <https://coveralls.io/github/praw-dev/praw>`_.
 If you know how to add a feature, but
-aren't sure how to write the necessary tests, please open a PR anyway so we can work with you to write the necessary tests.
+aren't sure how to write the necessary tests, please open a pull request anyway so we can work with you to write the necessary tests.

 Running the Test Suite
 ~~~~~~~~~~~~~~~~~~~~~~

-`Github Actions <https://github.com/praw-dev/praw/actions>`_ automatically runs all
+`GitHub Actions <https://github.com/praw-dev/praw/actions>`_ automatically runs all
 updates to known branches and pull requests.
 However, it's useful to be able to run the
 tests locally.
 The simplest way is via: